exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

   + \t (horizontal tabulation)
   + "  (double quote, inside a double quoted-string)
   + "  This is not an escape sequence : single quoted string do not recognize this
+  + \u{01f418} : a unicode codepoint, representing an elephpant
+  + \200 : a character in octal notation
+  + \x69 : a character in hexadecimal notation

 HTML :
  + &acute; (a acute accent)